formtools/docs/README.md

 ### Remaining TODO (for me)

-- remove all tables
+- remove all tables so every page will work responsively
-- search for 'demo' and remove any references
 - link checker on the entire doc (once complete)
 - search for 'feature suggestions' & make sure they're linking to github